dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 ## ReadDisplayInformationFromMailbox

-An application running on a remote device can invoke this API on Relay Server to to retrieve public display information content from a mailbox.
+An application running on a remote device can invoke this API on Relay Server to retrieve public display information content from a mailbox.
 Display Information shall be returned in OpenGraph format (please refer to https://ogp.me for details).

 ### Endpoint